-Land and Water Flagship provides isotope, noble gas and trace gas analyses for hydrological and environmental purposes.
-We have a CFC and SF6 laboratory and analytical facilities for noble gases and radioactive noble gas isotopes.
+CSIRO's Land and Water team provides isotope, noble gas and trace gas analyses for hydrological and environmental purposes.
+We have an analytical facility for noble gases and radioactive noble gas isotopes.
 We provide special expertise in multi-tracer interpretation in groundwater hydrology.

 Established in 1984, we undertake several thousand different analyses per year for over 100 customers in Australia and overseas.

 - the provision of quality analyses for over 25 years

 - backed by Australia's premier scientific research organisation